vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 ### Redeeming Real USD

-Real USD is redeemable 1:1 for DAI at any time (note that TNGBL can not be redeemed against USDR).
+Real USD is redeemable 1:1 for DAI at any time.
 Using the redemption function will incur a 0.25% fee.
 According to [Tangible](https://docs.tangible.store/real-usd/redeeming-real-usd), this fee is configurable and will sit just above the fee of Curve, thus encouraging swaps over redemptions.

 In the event that all DAI from the treasury is redeemed, users who wish to redeem USDR will receive [pDAI](https://polygonscan.com/address/0x263fa8f30351472A1363902318098bEfAD3B440e#code) (promissory DAI) - a synthetic IOU token that represents a claim to real DAI.
 The treasury will then start the liquidation process of its TNFTs.
 Users will be able to exchange pDAI 1:1 for DAI, once real estate TNFTs were sold for more DAI.

+After all RE has been liquidated, users are finally able to redeem TNGBL.
+As a precaution in case of 100% redemption demand, there is an [insurance fund](https://docs.tangible.store/real-usd/backing/insurance-fund) made of a diversified treasury that ensures 1 USDR can always be redeemed for $1 worth of DAI.

 Tangible also has plans to leverage protocol-owned liquidity (POL).
 They already own most of the Curve [metapool](https://curve.fi/#/polygon/pools/factory-v2-339/deposit) (USDR-am3CRV).
 It thus makes sense to have a redemption fee that is higher than the Curve swap fee, as users are incentivized to swap USDR using the Curve metapool instead of emptying the treasury.